Scordium/FicsitWiremod/README.md

-# Satisfactory Wiremod
+# Ficsit Inc. Circuitry Mod

-This repository contains the source code for FicsitWiremod mod that you can download [here](https://ficsit.app/mod/FicsitWiremod)
+This repository contains the source code for Circuitry (FicsitWiremod) mod that you can download [here](https://ficsit.app/mod/FicsitWiremod)